MaxYari/behavior3editorplus/README.md

 **Behavior3 Editor** is the official visual editor for the **Behavior3** libraries.
 It can be accessed online or you can download it to have handle local projects.

 ## Why Behavior3 Editor?

 Why should you use b3editor?
 What is different from other editors?
 Can it compete against commercial alternatives? - Well, check it out some characteristics of Behavior3 Editor:

+## Requirements

+Gulp pipeline has incompatibilities with some of the newer Node.js versions.
+Been tested to work fine on Node.js 20.11.0.

 - **Open Source Software**: under MIT license, you can use this software freely, adapt it to your need and even use a specialized internal version in your company.
 You can also contribute with bug fixes, suggestions and patches to make it better.